finnix/finnix-live-build/files/manpages/getting-started.md

     service zfs-fuse start

+The running ramdisk is limited to 50% of the system's RAM by default.
+If you need more working disk space, run:

+    mount -o remount,size=80% /run/live/overlay

 {% if PRODUCT_ID == 'finnix' %}# DOCUMENTATION

 More Finnix documentation is available at [the finnix-docs repository on